 In summary, Ford has seen its revenue tumbling the most in all business segments and all regions in 2020.

 Has its stock price reacted to the contraction?
 Or the stock price has already reversed the decline in a contrarian bet.

 Whatever it is, the year 2020 represents one of Ford’s worst fiscal year when it is heavily indebted while seeing its sales plunging to the lowest.

-Nevertheless, Ford may survive through the crisis or even recover to prior growth, judging from the new product lineup in 2021/2022 that it has been planning for years.
+Nevertheless, Ford may survive through the crisis or even recover to prior growth, judging from the new product lineup in 2021/2022 that it is planning to roll out.

 Ford’s recent electric vehicles bet may just be the perfect catalyst that the company has been looking for.

 For now, just keep your finger crossed and come back to this article every 3 months when it’s updated or sign up to our newsletter for the latest updates!

 1. Financial figures in all charts on this webpage were obtained and referenced from Ford’s quarterly and annual filings between 2018 and 2020 which can be found in the following location: Ford shareholders page.

 - General Motors’ free cash flow has declined the most in 2020